 Parking for the pre-conference banquet is available in the ramps, but will not be validated and is not included with the cost of the banquet dinner.

-Write to geoconf@umn.edu for more information.
+Write to geoconf@umn.edu for any further information.

 Taylor Adams, US Army Corps of Engineers